Jahkobe/React_NBA_topplayers_page/project_2/readme.md

 Another challenge for me was to get the pictures to post using the url.
 I think I was having a hard time at the beggining using the different input types.
 I know that a lot of it for me was the fact that there is an image input type and i got hung up on that for a long time.
 Eventually I just did a text input field and then posted that value into the Source for an image tag back on the main index/home page.

 Also I spent quite a bit of time trying to do this project without a Default.jsx page and actually spent a little bit more time then I probably should have trying to connect the css page to the actual site.

+Lastly I wanted to figure out how to do multiple post routes and just coudn't ever really get it, so that was a bummer.

 Thing I learned:
 I think I just kind of connected the dots of all the routes finally inside my head and how it all works.
 It was a lot of trial and error and the labs/ hw kind of prepared me for it to some extent but just spending a lot of hours on it and just trying things over and over you eventually figure out what doesn't work which helps narrow down on what does work.